 8. Smart Devices

 Smart phones make ‘information at your fingertips’ a reality.
-Users can access their entire document database, as well search documents and share them externally directly from their phone or tablet.
+Users can access their entire document database, as well as search documents and share them externally directly from their mobile device or tablet.

 Benefits and business drivers: Portability; Convenience; Speed;

 On the one hand, in many companies knowledge workers still waste 25% of their time searching for the right version of a document.
 On the other hand, progressive companies are exploiting electronic document management to the full by integrating EDM with their business processes and employing functions such as dynamic workflow design, automated workflow and business intelligence dashboards.

 Electronic document managment is also at the forefront of compliance management and easy-to-manage retention policy implementation.

 Business process review; Dynamic workflow design; Automated workflow; Checkpoint alerts; Inter-departmental efficiency; Multi-site EDMS integration; Remote working effectiveness; Compliance management; Robust security; Document retention policy management;100% audit trails; Business intelligence dashboards; Customisable user interface; Deployment and access options; Partner, customer and supplier processes and collaboration; Speed, efficiency and productivity; Machine Learning and Artificial Intelligence.

 The Covid-19 pandemic caused many organisations to accelerate their plans for implementing or enhancing digital business processes with EDMS at the core.
 We provide commentary in the Document Logistix News section and you may be interested to read how you can quickly and safely implement EDMS.